 Most action cameras with fake res are below $50 so you won’t really see much fake res above $100.
 Learn more about how they do it here.

 As a general guideline, I’d advice getting action cameras that are able to film at least native 2K 30fps.

 Accessories are a relatively important part and it’s important to see what comes with it and whether or not you’ll need it.

-If you don’t require any accessories, you should probably get an action cam that does not come with much accessories as it more bang for buck.
+If you don’t require any accessories, you should probably get an action cam that does not come with many accessories as it more bang for the buck.

 This is because after reviewing a lot of action cams, the general trend (though not necessarily) I see is that cameras that come with lots of accessories are a little inferior in terms of quality when compared to the cameras with fewer accessories at the same price.